-Stanford tops NCAA women’s brackets; NC State gets top seed
+Stanford tops NCAA women’s field; NC State gets No. 1 seed

 Tennessee continued its streak of making the NCAA Tournament all 39 years.
 Joining High Point as NCAA rookies are Stony Brook, Utah Valley and Bradley.

 Notre Dame’s run of 24 straight NCAA appearances came to an end.
 The Irish were one of the first four teams out of the tournament.
+They were joined just outside the field by Houston, DePaul and Oklahoma.

-Even without Notre Dame, the ACC is well represented with eight teams in the field.
-The SEC and the Big Ten each had seven schools earn bids.
-The Pac-12 had six.
-The Big 12 had five.
+Even without Notre Dame, the ACC is well represented with eight teams.
+The SEC and the Big Ten each had seven schools.
+The Pac-12 had six, and the Big 12 had five.

 With no tournament played last season because of the virus, Baylor is still the defending champion.
 Coach Kim Mulkey’s team is very different from the one that won the title, but still is quite talented, winning the Big 12 regular season and conference tournaments.